 This course explores the creative depths of cinematography.
 The latent image is always at the service of the story and an approach must be developed.
 The careful choices a cinematographer makes with respect to composition, color, light and texture affect the overall look and mood of the film.
 Students explore the impact of the visual language of film and related topics such as design principles and forces of visual organization.
 The effects of scene direction and lines of action on the editing process are explored.
-Students learn cinematic composition, the rule of thirds, spatial relationships and proper framing.
 Students are graded via exams and a cinematography shooting assignment